JanssenProject/jans/docs/janssen-server/kubernetes-ops/tui-k8s.md

     </a>
   </div>
 </div>

-## Installing TUI and connecting to a Kubernetes installation.
+## Installing TUI and connecting to a Kubernetes installation

 1. Download jans-cli-tui from the [release](https://github.com/JanssenProject/jans/releases/latest) assets depending on your OS.
 For example: